EllyPirelly/cf-pokedex-app/README.md

   - Pokémon Details mandatory to display are: image, name, height, types
   - all needed HTML elements must be created dynamically
 - use Polyfills for fetch and promises (browser support)
-- properly fromat and lint all files (Prettier, ESLint)
+- properly format and lint all files (Prettier, ESLint)
 - properly postCSS, autoprefix and minify all files (manually, no build workflow)

+#### Detour to formatting and linting
+As I am working with Visual Studio Code, I do not need Prettier. <br>
+Visual Studio Code brings code formatting for HTML, CSS/SCSS and JavaScript out of the box. <br>
+This is the reason why I deleted Prettier and configs off of this project, after passing the final assignment. <br>
+To achieve a common code formatting in colaborations, I've introduced an `.editorconfig` with a most global configuration. <br>

 ### Languages, Libraries, Frameworks